The Torrents

 The Torrents is a 1955 Australian play by Oriel Gray, set in the late 19th century, about the arrival of a female journalist in an all-male newspaper office, and an attempt to develop irrigation-based agriculture in a former gold mining town.

 In 1955 it was voted best play that year by the Playwrights' Advisory Board, alongside Ray Lawler's Summer of the Seventeenth Doll, winning a prize of £100 for its author.
 This has been called "one of the great “compare and contrast” moments in the history of female Australian playwriting."

 Theme

 The play is set in the second half of the 19th century, in the newspaper office of a country town built around gold-mining.
 The gold is running out, and a young engineer suggests developing agriculture, supported by irrigation, as an alternative.
 A new recruit to the newspaper, one J.G.
-Milthorpe, arrives – and turns out to be a woman named Jenny.
+Millford, arrives – and turns out to be a woman named Jenny.
 The play explores tensions between the all-male workforce of the newspaper and the new female reporter; between those who want to see mining continue and those who support agriculture; and the different stances of the newspaper editor and his son.